 - You will be approved to make the food products that were included in your original home-based kitchen business application ONLY. - To make new recipes, those recipes and labels MUST be submitted to VDACS PRIOR to making and offering those new food products for public sale.
-This includes recipes for similar types of food products that you are already making AND for any new types of food products. - New products may be submitted for review at any time after your first inspection by sending a new Product Information Sheet and label to foodsafety@vdacs.virginia.gov - If you move your processing space to a new location, you need to contact VDACS so that an inspection can be conducted in the new location PRIOR to any food products being made in that new location.
+This includes recipes for similar types of food products that you are already making AND for any new types of food products. - New products may be submitted for review at any time after your first inspection by sending a new Product Information Sheet and label to foodsafety@vdacs.virginia.gov - If you move to a new home or decide to make food products at another location such as a community kitchen, restaurant kitchen, someone else's home, etc., you need to contact VDACS so that an inspection can be conducted in the new location PRIOR to any food products being made in that new location.
 A new application must be submitted for that new location.
 Also note that your food product labels will also need to change so that they reflect the new address.

 Questions?

-Call 804-786-3520 or email foodsafety@vdacs.Virginia.gov
+Call 804-786-3520 or email: foodsafety@vdacs.virginia.gov